Pondersbridge

 Situated on the B1040 road, the village is home to the Church of St. Thomas.
 St. Thomas' Church was built in 1869 to replace a previous church in the village.

-Ordnance Survey maps from the 1920s show an agricultural tramway running from Bevills' Leam to the north east of the village to Engine Farm then south west and south east across Glass Fen.
+Ordnance Survey maps from the 1920s show an agricultural tramway running from Bevills' Leam to the northeast of the village to Engine Farm then southwest and southeast across Glass Fen.

 There is a village hall which hosts community events and has a wall-mounted defibrillator on an external wall.

-There was once a pub called The Green Man, which was in existence in 1916.
+There was once a pub, The Green Man, which was in existence in 1916.

-Historical Descriptions
+Historical descriptions

 Transcribed from The National Gazetteer of Great Britain and Ireland 1868:

 PONDERSBRIDGE, a hamlet in the parish of Stanground, hundred of Norman-Cross, county Huntingdon.
 This hamlet was later transferred to the parish of Farcet when it was formed in 1866.

 In 1870–72, John Marius Wilson's Imperial Gazetteer of England and Wales described Pondersbridge like this:

 PONDERS-BRIDGE, a place in Whittlesey parish, Cambridge; in the fens, near Ely and Peterborough railway, 3 miles W of Whittlesey.
 A small church was recently erected here by S. Staffwith, Esq.

 The Comprehensive Gazetteer of England and Wales, 1894-5 described Ponds Bridge, Cambridgeshire like this:

 Ponds Bridge, an ecclesiastical parish formed in 1866 from portions of the parishes of Stanground and Ramsey in Hunts and Whittlesea in Cambridgeshire, 3 miles NW from St Mary's station on the Holme and Ramsey branch of the G.N.R., and 6 SE from Peterborough.
 Post town, Ramsey; money order and telegraph office, Whittlesea.
 Population in Hunts, 232; in Cambridge, 391.
 The living is a vicarage in the diocese of Ely; net value, £144 with residence, in the gift of the Bishop of Ely.
 The church, erected in 1866, is an edifice of stone in the Decorated style, consisting of chancel, nave, S transept, and bell-turret.

 Kelly's Directory of Huntingdonshire (1898) described: